maikarox/CRM-API/README.md

 The `-s` argument is passed to the script to seed tha database with the roles, users and customers.

 You can test the endpoint with the users:
-- admin@example.com: with role User and Admin.
+- admin@example.com: with role Admin.
 - user1@example.com: with role User.

 with the password Pass-Test